-Moderator: Justice Luz Elena D. Chapa, Texas Fourth Court of Appeals, San Antonio, TX
+Moderator: Justice Luz Elena D. Chapa of the Texas Fourth Court of Appeals, San Antonio, TX

-Chief Judge Roger L. Gregory, United States Court of Appeals for the 4th Circuit
+Chief Judge Roger L. Gregory of the United States Court of Appeals for the Fourth Circuit, Richmond, VA

-Gerald H. Goldstein, Goldstein & Orr, San Antonio, TX
+Gerald H. Goldstein, Esq. of Goldstein & Orr, San Antonio, TX

-Please join a social scientist and appellate lawyers and judges for an introspective and frank talk on how implicit bias, racial anxiety, and stereotyping infect the bar and the courts, including at the appellate level, and how we can improve the public’s trust and confidence in our systems.
-Explicit bias and racism are easily discernible.
+Please join a diversity strategist, appellate lawyers and judges for an introspective and frank talk on how implicit bias, identity anxiety, and stereotype threat affect members of the bar and the judiciary, including at the appellate level, and how we can improve the public’s trust and confidence in our systems.
+Explicit bias and racism are easily discernable.
 But how do we identify and work to remedy unconscious bias in ourselves and others that if undetected affects our decision making process in our work and daily lives?
-How can we counter the racial anxieties and stereotyping that influence our behavior, create unintended consequences, and perpetuate racism?
+How can we counter the identity anxieties and stereotypes that influence our behavior, create unintended consequences, and perpetuate racism?
 Most importantly, what are some concrete steps we can take together to ensure that our judicial system does indeed provide justice and equality for all?